-It is mandatory for any council or conference that decides to incorporate under provincial law, to send its proposed by-laws and its request for authorization to incorporate, through the higher-level councils, to the National Council, for review and approval.
-As a rule, Conferences should not apply for incorporation because both their financial resources and the number of their members generally do not warrant it.
-However, there are exceptions.
+It is mandatory for any council or conference that decides to incorporate under provincial/territorial or federal law to send its proposed by-laws and request for authorization to incorporate, through the higher-level councils, to the national council, for review and approval, as set out in the administrative procedure found in the Operations Manual ADMN/PR-001.
+As a rule, conferences should not apply for incorporation if their financial resources and the number of their members generally do not warrant it.
+However, it is understood that there are exceptions.

-Each council or conference, once incorporated under provincial law, must proceed with an annual review of its by-laws and send any proposed significant revisions to the National Council, through the higher-level councils, for review and approval.
+Each council or conference, once incorporated under their particular provincial or federal laws, must proceed with an annual review of its bylaws and send any proposed significant revisions to the National Council, through the higher-level councils, for review and approval, as set out in the administrative procedure found in Operations Manual - ADMIN/PR-004.